-

 Nowadays, a variety of elastomers are available.
 Why should you choose NBR?

-NBR, for example, outperforms CSM (chlorosulfonated polyethylene) and CR (chloroprene rubber) in terms of chemical resistance and resistance to fats and oils.
+NBR, for example, outperforms CSM (chlorosulfonated polyethylene), CR (chloroprene rubber), and natural rubber in terms of chemical resistance and fat and oil resistance.
 If the elastomer comes into contact with fuels or oils during your application, you should consider NBR.

 In addition, NBR is considered an inexpensive all-rounder among sealing materials, which is used as standard for most O-rings, for example.